India says EU ban on generic drugs "unwarranted"

-NEW DELHI (Reuters) - The European Union’s ban on Indian generic drugs is “unwarranted” and an obstacle to moving trade talks forward, India’s foreign secretary said on Monday.
+NEW DELHI, Oct 5 (Reuters) - The European Union’s ban on Indian generic drugs is “unwarranted” and an obstacle to moving trade talks forward, India’s foreign secretary said on Monday.

 Subrahmanyam Jaishankar said EU restrictions on more than 700 generic drugs were unfair.